Karnieasada/GameProgramming/README.md

 This project is licensed under the MIT License – see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgements
-Thank to Dr. Bekkering for giving me a challenging game project for the Spring 24 semester.
+Thanks to Dr. Bekkering for giving me a challenging game project for the Spring 24 semester.